warlookq3/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

   upgrade to the verified track for your course.

-* You provide the name of this verified track cohort to your partner manager and must not rename this cohort after doing so.
+* You provide the name of this verified track cohort to your partner manager and cannot rename this cohort after doing so.

   Your partner manager sets up verified track cohorting for your course based on the name of the verified track cohort that you provide.
-Do not rename your verified track cohort after you have provided it to your partner manager.
+You cannot rename this verified track cohort after your partner manager configures your course to use verified track cohorting.

-  Learners who enroll in your course as verified track learners, or upgrade to the verified track are automatically placed in the cohort that you identify to your partner manager as the verified track cohort.
-If you rename this cohort after initial setup, even if you notify your partner manager of this change, there might be learners who join the verified track who are no longer placed in the correct cohort, and will not have access to the correct course content.
+* After your course has been configured to use verified track cohorting, you will not be able to disable cohorts in the course, nor will you be able to change the name of the verified track cohort.